Paul Merker

-Paul Merker (1 February 1894 – 13 May 1969) was a German trade unionist and politician of the Communist Party of Germany who later became a leading official of East Germany's ruling Socialist Unity Party of Germany.
+Paul Merker (1 February 1894 – 13 May 1969) was a German trade unionist and politician of the Communist Party of Germany (KPD) who later became a leading official of East Germany's ruling Socialist Unity Party of Germany (SED).

 Merker featured for several years in the show trial culture of the time, placed under a lengthy investigation process that formally began in 1950, and jailed for eight years as a spy in 1955.
 Released less than a year later, he appeared as a reluctant witness against his friend Walter Janka at another show trial in 1957.

 Biography

 Early years

 The airship hall at Yambol where the German Empire operated a military base during the First World War, and where Paul Merker served as a soldier.

 Paul Merker was born near Meissen in Kingdom of Saxony, in what was then the stand-alone municipality of Oberlößnitz on 1 February 1894.
 In 1934, however, Oberlößnitz was subsumed into Radebeul.
 Born into a Protestant family, after leaving school Merker worked as a waiter and as a hotel worker.
 He was still working as a wine waiter, by now in Hamburg, in 1923.

 He was a member of a Christian trades union from 1912 till 1918, before joining a "Free" (i.e. more expressly socialist) trades union from 1919.
 Between 1914 and 1918 he was stationed a soldier at Sandhofen (Mannheim) and then in the air-ship section at Yambol (in Bulgaria), where the Germans maintained an air-ship base for surveillance and with a view to bombing targets in Russia, Rumania and Sudan.
 While serving in the military Merker was arrested and imprisoned for six months for distributing (presumably subversive) leaflets.